Catalonia pushes for independence from Spain: What to know

 What’s happening now?

-Puigdemont said Tuesday that he would return home “immediately” if he was guaranteed a fair judicial process in Spain--denying that he would seek political asylum in Brussels.
+Puigdemont had said Tuesday that he would return home “immediately” if he was guaranteed a fair judicial process in Spain -- denying that he would seek political asylum in Brussels.

 "Here we have better guarantees for our rights and we can meet our obligations from here," he said at the Brussels Press Club, which is right next to the European Union's headquarters.
 He added that he and his team will continue to stay in Brussels despite “the limits imposed on us.”